ranjit-kolukuluri/weatherWatcher/README.md

 - Configure Python Interpreter: 3.10
 - Setup virtual environment and specify the path
 - Create a new Python file weatherWatcher.py
 - Setup GitHub repo and push the code

+**Google Sheets Authentication setup**
+- Create a new account at https://console.cloud.google.com/
+- Create a new project
+- Enable Google Sheets API and Google Drive API
+- Create Credentials by selecting the "Service Account key" option and setting up the Editor role at the Project level
+- Create and download the Json file containing the service account credentials
+- Create a copy of the input Google Sheets template and copy the sheet ID and sheet title. (https://docs.google.com/spreadsheets/d/1kmZ1R2r6dbf1iasRiURvhmNW_Xq37CiG7grKuZ9Qj9A/edit?usp=sharing)
+- Share the sheet with the email ID associated with the Service Account

 **Install and import the required Python libraries**
 ```